 What are some of the adjectives that come to your mind when you think about the flavour of tobacco?
 These are some of the words that might come to your mind.

-The goal in creating a tobacco e-liquid, then, is to find a combination of flavouring agents that captures some of those notes and creates a tobacco-like accord on the palate.
+The goal in creating a tobacco e-liquid is to find a combination of flavouring agents that captures some of those notes and creates a tobacco-like accord on the palate.

 As you can probably imagine from what you’ve read so far, there is quite a lot of variety among the different tobacco e-liquids on the market.
 You can’t possibly cram all of the flavour notes mentioned above into a single vape juice, so it’s a matter of choosing the notes that exemplify the type of tobacco you’re trying to capture in vapour form.

-Most of the companies that make food flavourings do offer “tobacco” flavours.
-You can’t just add a few drops of tobacco flavouring to an e-liquid and call the result a tobacco vape juice, though; if you don’t augment it with other flavours, the result will either taste overly simplistic, or it’ll have a chemical aftertaste.
+Most of the companies that make food flavourings do offer tobacco flavours.
+You can’t just add a few drops of tobacco flavouring to an e-liquid and call the result a tobacco vape juice, though; if you don’t augment it with other flavours, the result will either taste overly simplistic, or it will have a chemical aftertaste.

 How, for instance, would you describe the flavour of Turkish tobacco?
-You might use adjectives like “rich,” “nutty” and “sweet.”
+You might use adjectives like rich, nutty and sweet.
 One way of capturing the flavour in e-liquid form might be to start with a tobacco base and enhance it with hints of caramel and almond.
-The flavour of clove, meanwhile, could help an e-liquid to capture something of Virginia tobacco’s characteristic spicy flavour.
+The flavour of clove, meanwhile, could help an e-liquid to capture something of Virginia tobacco’s characteristic spiciness.

 Every flavour developer in the e-liquid industry has a slightly different idea of what a tobacco e-liquid ought to taste like, and that’s a great thing for you.
 It means that you can try every tobacco vape juice that you can possibly find, and you’ll probably never have exactly the same experience twice.

-Everything that we’ve said so far in this article is essentially a long way of saying that tobacco e-liquids definitely don’t taste like cigarettes.
-Now, though, at least you have a good understanding of why that’s the case.
+Everything that we’ve said so far is, essentially, that tobacco e-liquids definitely don’t taste like cigarettes.
+Now you have a good understanding of why that is.